 Coffee is like wine.
-Beans are unique to their region and also reflect where they are grown.
-Climate, altitude, soil, etc. will impact the bean but so can the roast.
+Beans are unique to their region and reflect where they are grown.
+Climate, altitude, soil, etc. will impact the bean as will the roast.

 Coffee plants grown in South or Central America tend to produce beans exhibiting light sweetness.
 They can also produce a bean exhibiting something with a heavier body or mellow flavors.

 These flavors can range from chocolate to peanuts to caramel to toffee.
 It’s likely that most people will find types of coffee they like from these regions.

 If fruit flavors and floral scents are more to your liking then African coffee is the way to go.
 These beans tend to express a hint of berry and wine like aromas.

 If you like a stronger kick to your coffee then try beans from India or Indonesian regions.